Drum (container): History

-It is common to hear a drum referred to as a barrel and the two terms are used nearly interchangeably.
+Constructions

+A wide variety of constructions and sizes are available.
+When the intended use is for shipment of dangerous goods (hazardous materials), strict regulatory requirements are applicable.
+Coordinated by the UN, countries and regional authorities require drum construction and the demonstrated performance of severe testing.
+The Industrial Steel Drum Institute has also provided guidance for conducting the tests.
+Drums have embossed symbols to identify certification for shipment of certain types of products.

 Many drums nominally measure just under 880 mm tall with a diameter just under 610 mm, and have a common nominal volume of 208 L whereas the barrel volume of crude oil is 42 usgal.
 In the United States, 25 USgal drums are also in common use and have the same height.
 This allows easy stacking of mixed pallets.
 Barrels can be constructed of plastic, laminated paperboard or steel.